-A Futures Commission Merchant ("FCM") is any individual or entity that is engaged in soliciting or accepting orders for the purchase or sale of any commodity for future delivery, security futures product, swap, commodity option, leveraged transaction, or any agreement, contract, or transaction specified in the Commodity Exchange Act; and in connection with such activities, accepts money, securities, or property, or extends credit in lieu thereof, to margin, guarantee, or secure any trades or contracts that result from such activities.
+A FCM is any individual or entity that is engaged in soliciting or accepting orders for the purchase or sale of any commodity for future delivery, security futures product, swap, commodity option, leveraged transaction, or any agreement, contract, or transaction specified in the Commodity Exchange Act ("Act"); and in connection with such activities, accepts money, securities, or property, or extends credit in lieu thereof, to margin, guarantee, or secure any trades or contracts that result from such activities.
 Essentially, FCMs solicit or accept orders and receive customer funds to support such orders.
 Some FCMs may obtain clearing privileges that allow the FCM to process, clear, and settle trades through a derivatives clearing organization on behalf of itself or others.
 Clearing FCMs have a direct relationship with exchanges, and such clearing firms are subject to additional regulatory requirements, particularly those pertaining to clearing arrangement restrictions and risk management.

 FCMs differ from other regulated entities such as introducing brokers (IBs) and commodity pool operators (CPOs) in that FCMs, unlike IBs, may hold customer funds, and FCMs do not pool customer assets in the form of an investment trust, syndicate, or related enterprise to trade on behalf of the pool participants.
-Additionally, FCMs generally do not make trading decisions on behalf of customers, unlike a commodity pool operator.
-Pictet Overseas, Inc. ("POI") is registered as a FCM.
+Additionally, FCMs generally do not make trading decisions on behalf of customers, unlike a CPO.